miloulach/dieghernan.github.io/_posts/2019-05-20-Leaflet_R_Jekyll.md

 ---
 #### Example 1: 672x480px

 Fixed size in pixels.
-By default in my machine is `"width:672px;height:480px;"`, so if i want to keep it the next `<div>` should be included:
+By default in my machine is `"width: 672px; height: 480px;"`, so if i want to keep it the next `<div>` should be included:

 ``` html
 <div id="htmlwidget-xxxxxxxxxxxxxxxx" style="width:672px; height:480px;" class="leaflet html-widget"></div>